FHaurum/FHSQLMonitor/README.md

 # FHSQLMonitor
+January 25, 2022: Version 1.9.0 of Power BI desktop report has been updated with Agent jobs, Plan cache usage, Plan guides and Triggers reports.

 August 29, 2021: Version 1.7.0 of Power BI desktop report has been updated with support for SQL2008R2.

 May 17, 2021: Version 1.6.0 of Power BI desktop report has been updated with "Dump files" and "Suspect pages" on Instance State report and errors fixed.